hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1283_bhakti-yoga.md

 people; he knows they are all right.
 But, at the same time, he must stick to his own ideal very strictly.

-There is a story of Hanumân, who was a great worshipper of Râma.
+There is a story of Hanumān, who was a great worshipper of Rāma.
 Just as the Christians worship Christ as the incarnation of God, so the Hindus worship many incarnations of God.
 According to them, God came nine times in India and will come once more.
 When he came as Rama, this Hanuman was